-Select the Software Updates tab and click on the UtilityScan Panasonic G2 software to download the file onto your PC.
-Once the files are loaded onto your tablet PC, double-click on the executable to download the software.
+Select the Software Updates tab and click on the GS Software to download the file onto your PC.
+Once the files are loaded onto your tablet PC, double click on the executable to download the software.

 GSSI assumes no responsibility for any damage to unsupported devices and will not offer technical support for issues with software installed on unsupported devices.